alxshelepenok/lumen/content/posts/deploy-a-react-vite-boilerplate-with-fleek.md

 ***

-## Getting Started: Dependencies
+## Getting Started: Clone & Customize

-You can find the repo with the example [here](https://github.com/fleekxyz/templates/tree/main/boilerplates/react-vite-template).
-Let's do a quick run of what you need to get started.
-First, make sure your dependencies are covered:
+You can find the repo with the example [here](https://github.com/fleekxyz/templates/tree/main/boilerplates/react-vite-template). **Clone it,** and here we'll do a quick run of what you need to **customize and develop on it locally.**  First, make sure your dependencies are covered:

 * [React](https://reactjs.org/)
 * [Vite](https://vitejs.dev/)
 * [Javascript](https://www.javascript.com/)
 * [eslint](https://www.npmjs.com/package/eslint)
 * [prettier](https://prettier.io/)

+You can also **skip this part** if you want to simply deploy this boilerplate with Fleek and develop/iterate on it after.

 ### Add, Dev, Build